About Family Proceedings

-The Superior Court of Justice has developed a new guide to process that provides information to litigants about each step in a family case.
+The Superior Court of Justice has developed a guide to process that provides information to litigants about each step in a family case.
+Specific information is also available about case conferences and settlement conference.
 Please also refer to the Family Law Rules and the Superior Court of Justice’s Practice Directions.
 See also the family law resource page for additional information.

 In 2008, the Superior Court of Justice developed the Family Law Strategic Plan as a framework to improve family court proceedings.
 The Strategic Plan sets out guiding principles and achievable goals to ensure meaningful access to justice for family law litigants at all Superior Court sites in Ontario, in accordance with the two key guiding principles of accessibility and effectiveness.